tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - look for the black sheep who fit your unique idiosyncrasies.
 Keep an eye out for the non-traditional paths.
 - borrow liberally, combine uniquely, and create your bespoke blueprint.
 - this book is a buffet.
 Here's how to get the most out of it
-  - skip liberally: skip anything that doesn't interest you.
+  - **skip liberally: skip anything that doesn't interest you.**
-    - like 50%, love 25%, and never forget 10%
+    - **like 50%, love 25%, and never forget 10%**
   - skip, but do so intelligently
     - return to it later at some point and ask yourself, "why did I skip this?"
 Did it offend you?
 Seem beneath you?
 Seem too difficult?
 And did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" beliefs are not our own
     - this type of practice is how you create yourself instead of discovering yourself.
 - the context and original language teach you how to THINK like a world-class performer, not just regurgitate quotes.
 That is the crucial meta-skill we're aiming for.
+- **3 tools that allow all the rest**
+  - I can think: having good rules for decision-making and having good questions you can ask yourself and others
+  - I can wait: being able to plan the long-term, play the long game, and not misallocate your resources
+  - I can fast: being able to withstand difficulties and disaster.
+Training yourself to be uncommonly resilient and have a high pain tolerance.

 # HEALTHY
 ## Exercise
 - Ferriss emphasizes the importance of exercising to improve your fitness, never hurting yourself, and don't go overboard.
 Working out somewhere with a soft surface is recommended.